xGantai/xGantai/README.md

 - 👋 Hi, I’m @xGantai
-- 👀 I’m interested in coding-gaming
+- 👀 I’m interested in coding-gaming-management
-- 🌱 I’m currently learning C++-C#-Java-Unity
+- 🌱 I’m currently learning C++-C#-Java-Unity and Project Management
 - 💞️ I’m looking to collaborate on no one...
 - 📫 How to reach me?
 Just Dm